Scope

 Massachusetts

 11.8.16 – Massachusetts voters passed Question 3, the Massachusetts Size Requirements for Farm Animal Containment—also known as Chapter 333, an Act to Prevent Cruelty to Farm Animals.
 The law makes it unlawful to sell within the state of Massachusetts a shell egg, whole veal meat and whole pork meat that come from an animal “confined in a cruel manner.”
 The law describes the terms “confined in a cruel manner” as “confined so as to prevent a covered animal from lying down, standing up, fully extending the animal’s limbs, or turning around freely.”
 The law was set to become effective on January 1, 2022.
+The regulations enforcing the Massachusetts Act to Prevent Cruelty to Farm Animals are outlined in 940 CMR 36.00

-12.22.21 – Massachusetts Governor Charlie Baker signed into law S.2603, which amends 2016 Mass.
-Acts Ch.
-333, titled “An Act to Prevent Cruelty to Farm Animals.”
+12.22.21 – Massachusetts Governor Charlie Baker signed into law S.2603, which amends Acts of 2016 Chapter 333, titled “An Act to Prevent Cruelty to Farm Animals.”
 Section 6 of the bill revises the existing statutes—which became effective January 1, 2022, and established cage-free egg and animal confinement standards—to delay the implementation of the confinement standards for pork products until August 15, 2022.
 The bill also adds a definition of “cage-free housing system” and establishes that an egg-laying hen is “confined in a cruel manner” if the bird is kept in a structure other than a cage-free system with less than one square foot of floor space in a multi-tiered housing system, or less than one and a half square foot of space in a single-level housing system.
 The bill further aligns Massachusetts law with California’s Proposition 12, which also became effective January 1, 2022.

 Michigan